CELEBRATING 30 YEARS OF EXCELLENCE

 A relatively small blood sample is required for a syphilis test.

-When can I do my test after possibly being exposed to Syphilis?
+When can I do my test after possibly being exposed to syphilis?

 How will I receive my result?